Traci L. Morris, PhD

 Executive Director & Research Professor

-Dr. Morris is the executive director of the American Indian Policy Institute (AIPI) and a research professor at the Sandra Day O'Connor College of Law at Arizona State University.
-She is a citizen of the Chickasaw Nation in Oklahoma and is recognized as a leading scholar in Tribal Digital Sovereignty.
-Dr. Morris is scheduled to release a new book on this topic in 2026.
+Dr. Traci Morris is the Executive Director of the American Indian Policy Institute (AIPI) and a Research Professor at the Sandra Day O’Connor College of Law at Arizona State University.
+She is a citizen of the Chickasaw Nation of Oklahoma.

 Dr. Morris is an affiliated faculty member at ASU's School for the Future of Innovation in Society and American Indian Studies.
 She is affiliated with ASU’s Center on Technology, Data, and Society.
 Additionally, she serves as a Sustainability Scholar in the ASU School of Sustainability.
 Formerly, she served two-year appointments (2014-2016 and 2010-2012) to the Federal Communications Commission's Consumer Advisory Committee and was a member of the Advisory Board for the Department of Labor's Native American Employment and Training Council.